 - Low-contaminant fish are an important part of a healthy, well-balanced diet.
-The American Heart Association recommends eating at least two servings of fish each week. - Fish are a good source of protein, vitamins, and are a primary dietary source of heart-healthy omega-3 fatty acids.
+The American Heart Association recommends eating at least two servings of fish each week. - Fish are a good source of protein and vitamins, and are a primary dietary source of heart-healthy omega-3 fatty acids.
 Eating low-contaminant fish while pregnant may help the baby's brain develop.

-Which chemicals are of concern for people eating fish from Big Bear Lake?
+Which chemicals are of concern for people eating fish from Bishop Creek?

 - Mercury - Mercury is a metal that comes from natural sources, mining, and air fallout from burning coal and other fuels.
 It is the most commonly found contaminant in fish. - Too much methylmercury, the form of mercury found in fish, can harm the brain, especially in fetuses, babies, and children.
-Mothers can pass methylmercury to their babies during pregnancy. - Because fetuses, babies, and children are especially sensitive to mercury, OEHHA has one set of advice for the amount of mercury-containing fish that women age 18-45 years and children should eat, and another set of advice for women 46 years and older and men 18 years and older. - Polychlorinated Biphenyls (PCBs) - PCBs are industrial chemicals.
-While banned in the 1970s, they persist for many years in the environment and are still found in the air and water from spills, leaks, and improper disposal. - High levels of PCBs can cause health problems.
-Some forms of PCBs caused cancer in animal studies.
+Mothers can pass methylmercury to their babies during pregnancy. - Because fetuses, babies, and children are especially sensitive to mercury, OEHHA has one set of advice for the amount of mercury-containing fish that women age 18-49 years and children should eat, and another set of advice for women 50 years and older and men 18 years and older. - Polychlorinated Biphenyls (PCBs) - PCBs are industrial chemicals.
+While banned in the 1970s, they persist for many years in the environment and are still found in the air, sediment, and water from spills, leaks, and improper disposal. - High levels of PCBs can increase cancer risk.
+PCBs may also harm the developing fetus, which can include effects on growth and learning.
+Women can pass PCBs on to their babies during pregnancy and breastfeeding.